marco-kretz/php-nested-set/README.md

 The heart of this library.
 It manages a NestedSet-Model and uses `Node` as nodes (containers).
 A NestedSet is also an Iterator, so you can simply iterate over it with Nodes as values.
+Furthermore it's possible to serialize single Nodes or the whole NestedSet.

 ### Usage